-According to the terms of the Water Management Agreement between DWA and CVWD, and based on DWA's estimated 2018/2019 Allocated Charges of \$8,659,340 and estimated 2018 calendar year assessable production (shown in Table 6 as estimated 2018/2019 assessable production) of 44,270 AF within the Whitewater River, MC, and GH, the effective replenishment assessment rate component for Table A water for the 2018/2019 fiscal year is \$196/AF.
+Pursuant to the terms of the Water Management Agreement between DWA and CVWD, and based on DWA's estimated 2019/2020 Allocated Charges of \$8,546,888 and estimated 2019 calendar year assessable production (shown in Table 6 as estimated 2019/2020 assessable production) of 45,360 AF within the WWR, MC, and GH, the effective replenishment assessment rate component for Table A water for the 2019/2020 fiscal year is \$188/AF.
 Table 7 includes DWA's historical estimated, actual effective, and estimated projected replenishment assessment rates.

 Tables 3 through 7 include future projections through 2035.
-These projections are based on a number of assumptions regarding factors that can be highly variable and difficult to predict, such as development, conservation, and, as mentioned, State Water Project reliability and cost factors.
+These projections are based on a number of assumptions regarding factors that can be highly variable and difficult to predict, such as development, conservation, and, as mentioned, SWP reliability and cost factors.
 Actual values in the future may be substantially different than as shown in these tables.

-2. Component Attributable to Other Charges and Costs Necessary for Groundwater Replenishment

-Charges and costs necessary for groundwater replenishment could include the costs for reimbursement for past SWP Table A water allocations and surplus water allocations for which insufficient assessments had been levied, acquisition or purchases of water from sources other than the SWP, the cost of importing and recharging water from sources other than the SWP, and the cost of treatment and distribution of reclaimed water.
+2. Component Attributable to Other Charges and Costs Necessary for Groundwater Replenishment which insufficient assessments had been levied, acquisition or purchases of water from sources other than the SWP, the cost of importing and recharging water from sources other than the SWP, and the cost of treatment and distribution of reclaimed water.